gu1729/pdbdump/README.md

 documentation of the DIA SDK (Debug Interface Access SDK).

 # Author
 Written by Georg Ulbrich.
+Contributions by Graham Sutherland.

 # Copyright
-Copyright (C) 2020 by Georg Ulbrich.
+Copyright (C) 2021 by Georg Ulbrich.
 License MIT.

 # Homepage
 The pdbdump project is hosted at https://github.com/gu1729/pdbdump.